Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Posterior contraction

-Now, we provide the following theorem which gives the convergence rates estimation for our artificial diagonal problem. \begin{theorem} Let $\hat{m}_{dn}(\tilde{\alpha})$ be the posterior mean estimator for our artificial diagonal problem when the regularity index is $\tilde{\alpha}$, then we have
+Now, we give the following theorem which is critical for obtaining the posterior contraction of the transformed problem. \begin{theorem} Let $\hat{m}_{dn}(\tilde{\alpha})$ be the posterior mean estimator for our artificial diagonal problem when the regularity index is $\tilde{\alpha}$, then we have